Rindbee/godot-docs-l10n/classes/fr/class_image.rst

 :ref:`Format<enum_Image_Format>` **FORMAT_DXT5** = ``19``

-Le format de texture `S3TC <https://en.wikipedia.org/wiki/S3_Texture_Compression>`__ qui utilise Block Compression 3 ou BC3 qui contient 64 bits de données de canal alpha suivis de 64 bits de données de couleurs encodées en DXT1.
-Les données de couleur ne sont pas pré-multipliées par l'alpha, comme avec DXT3.
-DXT5 produit généralement des résultats supérieurs pour des gradients transparents comparé à DXT3.
+The `S3TC <https://en.wikipedia.org/wiki/S3_Texture_Compression>`__ texture format also known as Block Compression 3 or BC3 that contains 64 bits of alpha channel data followed by 64 bits of DXT1-encoded color data.
+Color data is not premultiplied by alpha, same as DXT3.
+DXT5 generally produces superior results for transparent gradients compared to DXT3.

-\ **Note :** Lors de la création d'une :ref:`ImageTexture<class_ImageTexture>`, une conversion de l'espace de couleur sRGB vers linéaire est effectuée.
+\ **Note:** When creating an :ref:`ImageTexture<class_ImageTexture>`, a nonlinear sRGB to linear encoding conversion is performed.

 .. _class_Image_constant_FORMAT_RGTC_R: